DEMP1993/ESP32_Bluetooth_Audio_DEMP1993/README.md

 What it is:
 You want a wireless audio connection from you bluetooth device to your Speaker or Headphone?
-This project connects you bluetooth device to the ESP32 (Over Bluetooth A2DP and AVRCP) with the Audio Devolopment Board and this code you can get a clear sound for you Speaker or Headphone.
+This project connects you bluetooth device to the ESP32 (Over Bluetooth A2DP and AVRCP).
+With the Audio Devolopment Board and this code you can get a clear sound for you Speaker or Headphone.
 ![Alt-Text](/pictures/overview.jpg)

 You need: